optimajet/DWKit/VacationRequest/readme.txt

 How to launch it with a custom database
 -----------------
 1) Set up a database for DWKit.
 It supports MS SQL, Oracle, PostgreSQL.
-You need to run scripts from sql folder.
+2) Run scripts on the database from sql folder.
 You can find names of the scripts in sql/<type of DB>/readme.txt file.
-2) Check the connection string to the database in the config.cfg file MS SQL Server example:
+3) Check the connection string to the database in the config.cfg file MS SQL Server example:
 ConnectionString=Data Source=(local);Initial Catalog=dwkit;Integrated Security=False;User ID=sa;Password=1

 PostgreSQL example:
 ConnectionString=User ID=postgres;Password=1;Host=localhost;Port=5432;Database=dwkit;

-3) Run the starter script
+4) Run the starter script
     For Windows:
         start.bat